Aatma (2013 film): Plot

 Maya consults a priest (Darshan Jariwala), who tells Maya that as long as she and her daughter share a strong bond of love, Abhay won't be able to kill either of them.
 After the counsellor tries to convince Nia that her father is dead, the counsellor himself is found dead.
 Later, Abhay kills Maya's friend Aakanskha for which Maya is framed and arrested.
 She is admitted in a mental health facility centre in confinement for treatment.
 Maya's mother calls the priest home to get the home blessed from the evil spirit.
 Abhay kills the priest and Maya's mother too.
 Maya, in a desperate bid to save her daughter, kills herself in the health centre confinement, as she remembers the priest's words that no mortal can fight a spirit.
 Maya becomes a spirit and saves Nia just as Abhay is about to kill her by pushing her before a fast-moving local train.
-Abhay Beats her Again and Try to Take Nia but She also destroys Abhay's spirit, thus ensuring Nia's safety for the rest of her life.
+Abhay beats her again and tries to take Nia, but Maya destroys Abhay's spirit, thus ensuring Nia's safety for the rest of her life.

 In an epilogue, Nia is shown celebrating her 18th birthday while Maya's spirit fondly watches her.